Cost-efficient power generation operations through algae control

-Preventing risk of power generation failures
+Preventing the risk of power generation failures

-This type of filamentous algae is responsible for the generation of biofilms that cause the blockage of the pipes, filters and pump.
-Such blockages reduced the flow of raw water from 160 m3/h to almost 0 m3/h, putting the generation of electricity at severe risks of having to shut down operations until the pumps and filters had been manually cleaned.
-In economic terms, this issue involves around 4,000 €/h.
+This type of filamentous algae caused biofilm, which blocked the pipes, filters, and pump.
+Such blockages reduced the raw water flow from 160 m3/h to almost 0 m3/h, putting the electricity generation at severe risks of shut-down until the pumps and filters get cleaned.
+In economic terms, this issue amounted to approximately 4,000 €/h.

-An ecological solution in a eutrophic environment
+Ecological solution for a eutrophic environment

 Reduced algae levels and improved water quality

-With the implementation of the MPC-Buoy systems, Blue-green algae values were reduced by over 90%, keeping these improved levels stable throughout the year.
-The turbidity values also reflected a clear difference with a reduction of more than 95%.
+With the MPC-Buoy systems, blue-green algae values were reduced by over 90%.
+The improved levels stayed stable throughout the year.
+The turbidity values also reflected a significant difference, with a reduction of more than 95%.

 “The advantages that we found were that, since the technique is free of chemicals, it was very welcomed by authorities.
 Also, this technique allows to cover wide surfaces without an annual cost of consumables.
-As a conclusion, it can be said that the implemented technique was effective resulting in a correct control of the algae blooms in the pond.”
+As a conclusion, it can be said that the implemented technique was effective, resulting in a correct control of the algae blooms in the pond.”

-Elena Hernández, Environmental & Reliability Leader at Saeta Yield
+– Elena Hernández, Environmental & Reliability Leader at Saeta Yield